screwdriver-cd/sd-cmd/README.md

 ```

 ### Validate
-We validate a yaml is in the correct format for the command.
+We validate that a yaml is in the correct format for the command.
 ```bash
 $ sd-cmd validate [flags]